Fourchaux/ocaml-stdlib-containers-batteries-base-comparisons/README.md

 Note 2 : ALL.csv - the original file

 Note 3 : Functions only found in Containers/Batteries/Base:
-- stdlib_diffs3: Identical functions available in the 3 libraries
+- stdlib_diffs3: Same functions available in the 3 libraries
-- stdlib_diffs2: Identical functions available in 2 libraries
+- stdlib_diffs2: Same functions available in 2 libraries
 - stdlib_diffs1: Functions available in one of the 3 libraries

+Note 4 : Containers vs Batteries/Base:
+- containers_diffs2: Same functions available in Batteries and Base (not in Containers)
+- containers_diffs1: Functions available in Batteries or Base (not in Containers)